-Free shipping on orders over $300.
-New customers can enjoy 10% off upon purchase of HK$350 on regular-priced items by using【NEW10】!
+Free shipping for all purchases over $300 S.F.
+New customers can enjoy 10% off on regular-priced health products over $350 by entering NEW10!

 Search

-Many people often encounter sprouting vegetables, fruits, and root vegetables when preparing or storing food, leading to the question, "Can sprouted food still be eaten?"
-While some ingredients remain safe to eat after sprouting, others, once sprouted or spoiled, can produce toxins and pose health risks.
-Understanding which sprouted ingredients are safe to eat and which should be avoided is crucial for ensuring food safety.
+Many people encounter sprouting of fruits, vegetables or rootstocks when cooking or storing ingredients and wonder, "Can I still eat sprouted food?
+While some ingredients are still safe to eat after sprouting, others may produce toxins and pose health hazards once they have sprouted or deteriorated.
+Knowing which ingredients are safe to eat after sprouting and which should be avoided is an important piece of knowledge to ensure dietary safety.

-4 Foods That Are Still Safe to Eat After Sprouting
+4 Ingredients That Are Safe to Eat Even After Sprouting

-Even if these common spices sprout, they won't produce harmful toxins.
-As long as they're stored properly and aren't moldy or rotten, sprouting is a natural phenomenon and they can still be eaten, though the flavor may change slightly.
+Even if these common spices germinate, they do not produce toxins that are harmful to the human body.
+As long as they are kept in good conditions and are not mouldy or rotten, sprouting is a natural phenomenon and they can still be consumed, although their flavour may change slightly after sprouting.

-2. Sprouts: alfalfa sprouts, pea sprouts, soybean sprouts, mung bean sprouts
+2. sprouts: alfalfa sprouts, pea shoots, soybean sprouts, mung bean sprouts

 1. Sprouted potatoes

-When potatoes sprout, they produce a toxic alkaloid called solanine, especially around the eyes and on the skin.
-Consumption may cause acute poisoning symptoms such as dizziness, headache, nausea, and vomiting, and in severe cases, it may even be life-threatening.
-Therefore, sprouted potatoes should be avoided.
+When potatoes are sprouted, especially around the eye of the sprout and the outer skin, a toxic alkaloid called "lobelia" is produced, which may cause acute poisoning symptoms such as dizziness, headache, nausea, vomiting, etc., and in serious cases, may even be life-threatening; therefore, consumption of sprouted potatoes should be avoided.

 2. Unripe tomatoes

-Homemade or commercially available pickles, if not sufficiently salted or pickled for less than eight days, may contain excessive amounts of nitrites, leading to nitrite poisoning and symptoms such as headaches, vomiting, and abdominal pain.
-Therefore, it's important to ensure that sauerkraut is fully pickled and cooked before consumption.
+Home-made or commercially available pickles may contain excessive nitrite if consumed when insufficiently salted or pickled for less than 8 days, which may lead to nitrite poisoning with symptoms such as headache, vomiting, abdominal pain, etc. Therefore, it is important to check whether they are adequately pickled before consumption.
+Therefore, it is important to check whether sauerkraut is adequately pickled before consumption.

 4. Cabbage with black spots

-If obvious black spots appear on the surface of the cabbage, especially when accompanied by discoloration at the edges or dryness due to lack of water, it may be due to excessive storage, leading to mold growth or the beginning of corruption.
-This type of cabbage not only loses nutrients but may also have adverse effects on health, so it is recommended not to eat it.
+When black spots appear on the surface of cabbages, especially when they are accompanied by discolouration at the edges and lack of water and dryness, they may be caused by mould growth or rotting due to prolonged storage.
+This type of cabbage not only loses nutrients, but may also cause adverse health effects, so it is recommended not to consume it.

-Whether sprouted or spoiled ingredients are safe to eat depends on the specific item.
-For instance, ingredients such as green onions, ginger, garlic, sprouts, and some root vegetables remain safe to eat after sprouting and may even have higher nutritional value.
-However, ingredients like potatoes, unripe tomatoes, insufficiently pickled kimchi, cabbage with black spots, and internally spoiled pumpkins may produce toxins or bacteria after sprouting or spoiling, which could pose health risks if consumed.
-It is recommended that people pay close attention to the appearance, smell, and texture when storing and cooking ingredients, and choose fresh, unspoiled items to ensure a safe and healthy diet.
+Whether or not sprouting or spoiling of food ingredients affects food safety depends on the specific items.
+For example, onions, ginger, garlic, sprouts and some rhizome ingredients are still safe to eat after sprouting, and may even have more nutritional value.
+However, potatoes, unripe tomatoes, under-pickled sauerkraut, black-spotted cabbages, and internally decayed pumpkins may produce toxins or bacteria after sprouting or deterioration, which may pose health hazards when consumed.
+When storing and preparing ingredients, the public is advised to observe the appearance, smell and texture of the ingredients, and to choose fresh and non-deteriorated ingredients for a safe and healthy diet.

 gogoherbs